libra/website/docs/welcome.md

 ## The Testnet

-The **testnet** is a live demonstration of an early prototype of the Libra Blockchain software.
-This prototype implementation is called **Libra Core**.
+The testnet is a live demonstration of an early prototype of the Libra Blockchain software.
+This prototype implementation is called Libra Core.
 The Libra testnet is comprised of test [validator nodes](reference/glossary/#validator-node) running [Libra Core](reference/glossary/#libra-core).
-A **validator** is an entity of the Libra ecosystem that validates the Libra Blockchain.
+A validator is an entity of the Libra ecosystem that validates the Libra Blockchain.
 A validator maintains the history of all the transactions on the blockchain.
 Internally, a validator node needs to keep the current state, to execute transactions and to calculate the next state.
 We will learn more about the components of a validator in [Life Of A Transaction]().

 The testnet is built for experimenting with new ideas without disturbing or breaking the main cryptocurrency software.
 In contrast to the forthcoming Libra [mainnet](reference/glossary/#mainnet), testnet has a digital currency _with no real world value_.